sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 Note: Proper operation of DVR requires Open vSwitch 2.1 or newer and VXLAN requires kernel 3.13 or better.
-In general, only Fedora 20 currently meets or exceeds these minimum versions.
+In general, only Fedora 20 currently meets or exceeds these minimum versions when using packages rather than source.

 ## Prerequisites